-Occurs when, over time, the upper eyelids may start to sag.
+Ptosis occurs when, over time, the upper eyelids may start to sag.
 It’s caused by the muscles that support them losing their strength.
 It can also be caused by eye injuries, neurological problems, and eye diseases.

-Occurs due to the loosening of eyelid skin caused by loss of elasticity.
+Blepharochalasis occurs due to the loosening of eyelid skin caused by loss of elasticity.
 This creates new folds that droop over the lashes and block the upper field of sight by covering the pupil.

 This causes the upper and lower lids to no longer meet when the eye is closed.
 Eyes might tear excessively and become red and irritated.
 Cases range from mild to severe.

-Occurs when the lower lid rolls inward toward the eye causing the lashes to constantly rub against the cornea.
+Entropion occurs when the lower lid rolls inward toward the eye causing the lashes to constantly rub against the cornea.
 People with entropion feel as if there is something in their eye, and experience tearing and blurred vision.

-In some cases, doctors recommend double eyelid surgery (a type of blepharoplasty) to deal with these problems.
+Doctors sometimes recommend double eyelid surgery (a type of blepharoplasty) to deal with these problems.

 Knowing what to expect before undergoing cosmetic eyelid surgery helps you decide if the procedure is right for you.
 The average fee for cosmetic eyelid surgery is $4,120.
 However, this cost is only part of the total price.